Tonypandy Primary Memories

 Innocence, that will never return at a school that will never return!

-In 1972 we were lucky enough to have a four day trip though England and France before staying in Belgium and Holland prior to a return.
+*In April 1972 we were lucky enough to have a four day trip though England and France before staying in Belgium and Holland prior to a return.
 This was a major adventure for a school at the time and it is fondly remembered as well as being logged in the school records.

-This famous Tonypandy outlet was in my life all day every day as when I was not in school I was looking straight at it from my childhood home, until I moved in 1983 -after 21 years of having Pandy Juniors in my daily gaze.
+This famous Tonypandy educational outlet was in my life all day every day as when I was not in school I was looking straight at it from my childhood home, until I moved in 1983 -after 21 years of having Pandy Juniors in my daily gaze.

-Then in 2009 I actually worked at Pandy as part of the Only Boys Allowed boys literacy programme that preceded www.worldofwords.education and I was given a full tour off all my od haunts from many years previously and that was an amazing insight.
+Then in 2009 I actually worked at Pandy as part of the Only Boys Allowed boys literacy programme that preceded www.worldofwords.education and during that time I was given a full tour off all my old haunts from many years previously and that was an amazing insight.
 I still front the World of Words programme that has helped over 2500 children from 19 schools across ten years in RCT and that has also led to a strong well being element that has seen many families experience incredible free days our at major events thanks to the altruism of our project.

 I am very, very sorry to see the school closing and the ramifications of this decision are not good for Tonypandy or the kids of the area.
 It is a fond farewell from yours truly – Tonypandy Primary School – you will never be forgotten and I am not alone as regards that sincere sentiment.

 I am still a Tonypandy resident and have a lot of affection for my youthful stamping grounds – meaning both the Primary and Grammar schools of Tonypandy.
-A legendary part of Pandy folklore will cease to exist in July.
-Goodbye – you will always be part of me…….
+A legendary part of Pandy folklore will cease to exist in July 2018.
+Goodbye old pal– you will always be part of me…….